weaselsmith/cis-92/README.md

 kubectl apply -f deployment/pod.yaml
 ```

-easy as that, you will have the site up and running!
+Easy as that, you will have the site up and running!

+Database should be initialized by the dockerfile

 You can find the external ip that is hosted on with `kubectl get service/django-svc`